A Guide to Reverse Mortgages: Pros & Cons

 In their 60+ years, reverse mortgages have earned quite the reputation –– one that stricter government regulations have sought to, well, reverse.
 But reputation aside, it’s clear that reverse mortgages offer older homeowners as many perks as they do disadvantages.
 The balance of these pros and cons will tip in different directions depending on the homeowner.
 The challenge, then, becomes determining if the scales tip in your favor.

 By carefully analyzing the pros, cons, and alternatives outlined above, you give yourself the best chance at making the right choice –– for you, your future, and your family.
-To learn more about reverse mortgages and other methods of accessing your hard-earned home equity, contact one of our Truehold advisors.
+To learn more about reverse mortgages and other methods of accessing your hard-earned home equity, contact one of our Truehold representatives.

 Sources: